SE-shapelets: Semi-supervised Clustering of Time Series Using Representative Shapelets

 \subsection{Method Overview}

-The proposed SS-shapelets method first represents time series as low-dimensional distance-to-shapelet representations by Eq. (\ref{eq:dist}), with a set of discovered representative shapelets, and then adopts a clustering algorithm to cluster them.
+The proposed SE-shapelets method first represents time series as low-dimensional distance-to-shapelet representations by Eq. (\ref{eq:dist}), with a set of discovered representative shapelets, and then adopts a clustering algorithm to cluster them.
 So, our aim is to discover shapelets with high representative abilities for time series clustering, using a small number of labeled time series.
-We adopt Spectral clustering \cite{spectral} for its effectiveness; other clustering algorithms, such as partition-based, density-based or model-based can also be used in SS-shapelets.
+We adopt Spectral clustering \citep{spectral} for its effectiveness; other clustering algorithms, such as partition-based, density-based or model-based can also be used in SE-shapelets.
 Specifically, we discover shapelets from time series subsequences, considering that learning shapelets by objective optimization is prone overfitting for the small number of labeled/pseudo-labeled time series.
 The entire flow of shapelet discovery is shown in Fig. \ref{fig:flow}.

-SS-shapelets first obtain some pseudo-labeled time series, by propagating labels of labeled time series to unlabeled time series, to enrich the labeling information.
+SE-shapelets first obtain some pseudo-labeled time series, by propagating labels of labeled time series to unlabeled time series, to enrich the labeling information.
 We then develop two techniques to discover representative shapelets (for time series clustering) by addressing the aforementioned problems of existing methods.
 First, we propose a \textit{salient subsequence chain} ($SSC$), which can extract salient subsequences (local features) of a time series.
 We only use salient subsequences extracted by $SSC$ as candidate shapelets, therefore pruning a large number of uninformative subsequences.
 Second, we propose a \textit{linear discriminant selection} ($LDS$) algorithm to discover optimal shapelets from the candidate shapelets, for time series clustering.
 With the labels and pseudo-labels, $LDS$ finds representative shapelets that can map time series of different classes into distinct and compact groups, which can easily be discovered by a clustering algorithm.